 Read it backwards to focus on the spelling of words.
 Read it upside down to focus on typology.
 Use a spell checker and grammar checker as a first screening, but don't depend on them.
 Have others read it.
 Read it slowly.
 Super Teacher Worksheets - Thousands of Printable Activities.
 Proofreading Symbols and Abbreviations.
 Common Proofreading Symbols Common Proofreading Abbreviations (The abbreviation would appear in the margin, probably with a line or arrow pointing to the offending element.)

 Some Online Aids on Proofreading and Editing Editing and Rewriting (from the Guide to Grammar and Writing) "Revising Your Writing" from Paradigm "Editing Your Writing" from Paradigm.
 13 Little-Known Punctuation Marks We Should Be Using.
 Because sometimes periods, commas, colons, semi-colons, dashes, hyphens, apostrophes, question marks, exclamation points, quotation marks, brackets, parentheses, braces, and ellipses won't do.
 1.

 Interrobang You probably already know the interrobang, thanks to its excellent moniker and increasing popularity.
-Though the combination exclamation point and question mark can be replaced by using one of each (You did what!?
 The-69-rules-of-punctuation-infographic.jpg (JPEG Image, 2550 × 1650 pixels) - Scaled (40%) Culture - The mysterious origins of punctuation.
 As readers and writers, we’re intimately familiar with the dots, strokes and dashes that punctuate the written word.

 It shows the end of the sentence.
 The English language also uses capital letters at the beginning of sentences.
+For example: The first schools in what is now British Columbia were established by the Hudson's Bay Company in about 1853 on Vancouver Island.
 The Sentence Song ♫♪♫ What Are the Fourteen Punctuation Marks in English Grammar?
-Knowing where and when to use the fourteen punctuation marks can greatly improve your writing skills.
+There are fourteen punctuation marks commonly used in English grammar.